+Some worship leaders don’t consider evaluating their worship services until they receive complaints about something they are or aren’t doing or singing.
+Consequently, their responses are usually defensive rather than evaluative.
 A preemptive strike is an action that is intentionally initiated to keep another inevitable action from occurring.
-It is preventive and proactive in order to deter a more unfavorable action or attack from transpiring.
+To evaluate worship — from the inside — is preventive and proactive in order to deter a more unfavorable action or attack from transpiring.

 Evaluation is already occurring in the halls and parking lots.
 So why wouldn’t we want to preempt those conversations with a process that encourages worship renewal instead of just as a response to worship conflict?